donour/LotusECMLogger/README.md

 - **Capture Lotus-specific data**: Log unique parameters such as variable cam control, knock control, and more.
 - **Free and open source**: No cost, no restrictions, and community-driven development.

+## Requirements

+- ** Lotus Vehicle with CAN**: This should be any 2008+ model
+- ** Window Computer **: Tested with Windows 11, but Windows 7+ is supported.
+Note that the software is 32bit.
+- ** J2534-compliant Pass-Thru Device**: This is a widely supported industry stanard.
+Beware cheap devices that are not standards compliant.

 ## Supported Adapters

 LotusECMLogger should work with an J2534-compliant pass-thru device connected via USB.
 Popular options include: